johnhenry/understate/readme.md

 You can modify an Understate instances at creation to take **asynchronous mutators** by passing a truthy "asynchronous" flag to the config function.
 Like normal (synchronous) **mutators** these functions take a state as an argument.
 Instead of returning a modified state; however, they return a promise resolved with the modified state.

-Note: we can pass a third flag to set to override the "asynchronous flag"
+Note: we can pass a third flag to "set" method to override the "asynchronous flag"

 ```javascript
 var state = new Understate({initial:0, asynchronous:true});